gruns/blagoblag/content/drafts/oss-a-play-in-two-acts.rst

-When this happens we're all told that the Linux process works, and that Linus writes so much good code, so we should should just overlook the fact that he's a jerks ometimes.
+When this happens we're all told that the Linux process works, and that Linus writes so much good code, so we should should just overlook the fact that he's a jerks sometimes.

-Earlier this week, kernel developer `Matthew Garrett posted on his blog`_ that he'd no loner be working on fixing Intel's bugs in the kernel, due to their handling of their add campaign on a gaming website that wrote about GamerGate.
+Earlier this week, kernel developer `Matthew Garrett posted on his blog`_ that he'd no longer be working on fixing Intel's bugs in the kernel, due to their handling of their add campaign on a gaming website that wrote about GamerGate.

 Here's what one commenter on Reddit's `/r/linux`_ wrote: